-As positive feedbacks between climate and vegetation are important to explain regional climate changes, the failure of the models to represent the amplitude and pattern of the observed vegetation differences (see Section 3.2) could amplify and partly account for the model-data disparities in climate change, mainly due to variations in the albedo.
-Because the HadGEM2-ES and HadGEM2-CC are the only two models in PMIP3 with dynamic vegetation simulation for the MH, we focused on these models to examine the variations in vegetation fraction in the simulations.
-The main vegetation changes during the MH demonstrated by HadGEM2-ES are increased tree coverage (~15%) and a decreased bare soil fraction (~6%), while HadGEM2-CC depicts a ~3% decrease in tree fraction and a ~1% increase in bare soil (Fig. S11).
-We made a rough calculation of albedo variance caused solely by vegetation change for both two models and for our reconstruction, based on the area fraction and albedo value of each vegetation type (Betts, 2000; Bonfils et al., 2001; Oguntunde et al., 2006; Bonan, 2008).
-The overall albedo change from the vegetation reconstruction during the MH shows a ~1.8% decrease when snow-free, with a much larger impact (~4.2% decrease) when snow-covered.
-The results from

-HadGEM2-ES are highly consistent with the albedo changes from the reconstruction, featuring a ~1.4% (~6.5%) decrease without (with) snow, while HadGEM2-CC produces an increased albedo value during the MH (~0.22% for snow-free, ~1.9% with snow-cover), depending on its vegetation simulation.
-Two ideas could be inferred from this calculation, 1) HadGEM2-ES is much better in simulating the MH vegetation changes than HadGEM2-CC.
-2) the failure by models to capture these vegetation changes will result in a much larger impact on winter albedo (with snow) than summer albedo (without snow).
-In conclusion, there is an obvious advantage of using AOVGCM instead of AOGCM when we discussing about the MH climate, but the premise is that the AOVGCM can simulate accurate vegetation distribution.
+As positive feedbacks between climate and vegetation are important to explain regional climate changes, the failure of the models to represent the amplitude and pattern of the observed vegetation differences (see Sect.
+3.2) could amplify and partly account for the model-data disparities in climate change, mainly due to variations in the albedo.
+Because HadGEM2-ES and HadGEM2-CC are the only two models in PMIP3 with a dynamic vegetation simulation for the MH, we focused on these models to examine the variations in vegetation fraction in the simulations.
+The main vegetation changes during the MH demonstrated by HadGEM2-ES are an increased tree coverage (~ 15 %) and a decreased bare soil fraction ($\sim 6\%$), while HadGEM2-CC depicts a $\sim 3\%$ decrease in tree fraction and a ~ 1 % increase in bare soil (Fig. S11).
+We made a rough calculation of albedo variance caused solely by vegetation change for both models and for our reconstruction based on the area fraction and albedo value of each vegetation type (Betts, 2000; Bonfils et al., 2001; Oguntunde et al., 2006; Bonan, 2008).
+The overall albedo change from the vegetation reconstruction during the MH shows a ~ 1.8 % decrease when snow free, with a much larger impact ($\sim 4.2\%$ decrease) when snow covered.
+The results from HadGEM2-ES are highly consistent with the albedo changes from the reconstruction, featuring a \sim 1.4 % $(\sim 6.5\%)$ decrease without (with) snow, while HadGEM2-CC produces an increased albedo value during the MH (\sim 0.22 % for snow free, ~ 1.9 % with snow cover), depending on its vegetation simulation.
+Two ideas could be inferred from this calculation: (1) HadGEM2-ES is much better in simulating the MH vegetation changes than HadGEM2-CC, and (2) the failure by models to capture these vegetation changes will result in a much larger impact on winter albedo (with snow) than summer albedo (without snow).
+In conclusion, there is an obvious advantage of using AOVGCM instead of AOGCM when discussing the MH climate, but the premise is that the AOVGCM can simulate an accurate vegetation distribution.